 JD, University of Oregon (1974) MA (college personnel and guidance), Michigan State University (1967) BA (social sciences), Washington State University (1961)

 Summary of Interests

-Since retiring and moving to Bainbridge Island in Puget Sound, I have been working with my community in a variety of planning opportunities, from the redesign of our main street, Winslow Way, to the process for citizen involvement in our Waterfront Park.
-Service on the Bainbridge Island Planning Commission since 2006, including update of the Shoreline Master Program and the Comprehensive Plan.
+Since retiring and moving to Bainbridge Island in Puget Sound, I have been working with my community in a variety of planning opportunities, from the redesign of our main street, Winslow Way, to the process for citizen involvement in our Waterfront Park redevelopment.
+I served on the Bainbridge Island Planning Commission from 2006 to 2017, and worked on projects including update of the Shoreline Master Program, the Comprehensive Plan and our Critical Areas Ordinance.
 Founder and board member of Sustainable Bainbridge, and program director of the Bainbridge Beach Naturalists.
 Currently working to create stronger controls on the expansion of industrial aquaculture (shellfish operations and finfish netpens) which degrade the shoreline environment and threaten the continued existence of our native salmon runs and resident orca pods.

 Past Research Interests